Women in the Quran: Aziz's Wife (Zulaykha) and the Ladies

 The story of Yusuf and Zulaykha, wife of Joseph's master the Aziz, is one of the most extensive depictions of women in the Quran.
 She appears in Surah 12 (Yusuf) as part of Joseph's chronological narrative shortly after he is sold into slavery in Egypt.
 In this narrative Zulaykha attempts to seduce Joseph, at first outright and then by using guile and wit.

-After Joseph rebuffed her advances, the women of society began to gossip about Zulaykha's affection for him.
+As Joseph rebuffed her advances, he hastily attempted to leave.
+However, Zulaykha chased after him, and the two found Al-Aziz at the door.
+She then accused Joseph of trying to rape her, but was quickly proven wrong when he saw that Joseph's garment was torn from the back (meaning she pursued him and pulled him towards her until she tore his shirt).
+Following this incident, the women of society began to gossip about Zulaykha's affection for Joseph.
 She, in turn, prepared a banquet in these women's honor.
-At this banquet when Joseph appeared, the women extolled him and yelled out to God that he must be an angel.
-The story continues with Zulaykha attempting to trick Joseph into entering into an affair with her.
-The results of this lands Joseph in jail.
-When the King the women and Zulaykha of their role they respond:
+At this banquet when Joseph appeared, the women were so enamored by his beauty that they had accidentally cut their hands from the knives they were using.
+The story continues with Zulaykha promising that if Joseph did not accept her advances, she would have him imprisoned.
+Upon hearing this, Joseph prayed to God that he would rather go to prison than stay in Al-Aziz's house.
+Sure enough, Joseph was sent to jail.
+Many year later, when the King inquires the women and Zulaykha of their role, they respond:

 Renditions of this story outside the Quran have focused historically on and sought to establish the natural duplicitous and cunning nature of women.
 Especially in the works of early interpreters, Zulaykha and the ladies are not portrayed as the multi-faceted characters the Quran suggests but rather are considered only for "their unbridled sexuality and guile."
-This depiction is used as yet another conservative example of the inherent threat the female sex poses to men and their piety. al-Baydawi's interpretation specifically highlights the inherent contrast between a prophet's devotion to God and the sly nature of women.
+This depiction is used as yet another conservative example of the inherent threat the female sex poses to men and their piety.
+Al-Baydawi's interpretation specifically highlights the inherent contrast between a prophet's devotion to God and the sly nature of women.
 Recently, however, the critical explanation surrounding Zulaykha has expanded to present different possible interpretations.
 In many instances this story is now used as an allegory depicting the ability of pious people, in this case, a prophet, to overcome the temptations of the world and adversity.
 In these cases, interpreters argue Zulaykha's presence in the Quran is not meant to imply the evil nature of all women, but rather the different possible distractions that society in general can present and the need to rebuff them.